Rabbit-skin glue

-Rabbit-skin glue is a type of animal glue used as a sizing and an adhesive, it is essentially refined rabbit collagen.
+Rabbit-skin glue is a type of animal glue used as a sizing and an adhesive.
+It is essentially refined rabbit collagen.
 The glue has been used for centuries for stretching and priming canvases for oil painting.
-It has also been an ingredient in traditional gesso.
+It is also an ingredient in traditional gesso.

 History

 In traditional oil painting as practiced by the Renaissance painter, skin glue was used to seal the canvas.
 This is necessary because the linseed oil that forms the base of most oil paint contains linolenic acid that will destroy the canvas fibers over time.
 Renaissance artists also knew that pure size (hide glue) became brittle once dry, and would mix it with oil and chalk to make a "half-ground" for canvases.
 Pure hide glue was usually applied only to rigid supports like panels.
-Though this does help to seal the canvas or panel, artists still applied a layer of "oil ground", which was often lead based paint, in order to provide a binding layer for the final oil paint to adhere to.
+Though this does help to seal the canvas or panel, artists still applied a layer of "oil ground", which was often lead-based paint, in order to provide a binding layer for the final oil paint to adhere to.

 Production

-Rabbit skin glue is an animal glue created by prolonged boiling of animal connective tissue.
-Rabbit skin glue can be bought in powder form, little pellets or in larger chunks.
+Rabbit-skin glue is an animal glue created by prolonged boiling of animal connective tissue.
+Rabbit-skin glue can be bought in powder form, in little pellets, or in larger chunks.
 Preparation involves using the correct proportion of water to glue to achieve the correct consistency and strength.
-It should be heated to just short of the boiling point.
+The mixture should be heated to just below the boiling point.
 Too much heat results in a product with reduced adhesive qualities.
-Manufacturers of rabbit, and cow & horse hide glue recommend dissolving at 140–145 F.
+Manufacturers of rabbit, cow, and horse hide glues recommend dissolving at 140–145 F.

 Uses

 Adhesive

-As an adhesive, rabbit-skin glue is used in the production of the bellows of concertinas, and in other smaller, light instruments—prominently in violins.
-Its supreme advantages are very fast bonding and easy debonding with hot water, if an instrument must be disassembled for internal repairs.
+As an adhesive, rabbit-skin glue is used in the production of the bellows of concertinas, and in other small, lightweight instruments—prominently in violins.
+Its supreme advantages are very fast bonding, and easy debonding with hot water to allow an instrument to be disassembled for internal repairs if needed.
 It also has very low creep, which is the tendency of some glues to plastically yield under even low but consistent stresses over time.
 For example, guitar bridges are subject to high lateral stresses that, with the wrong glue, can lead it to creep forward.

 The proteins of the glue soak into the wood and interlace with its pores.
-Setting of the glue occurs with cooling and drying, so the working time is very short, on the order of minutes, to stick the parts together and get full strength, unlike PVA glue which might provide 20–30 minutes.
+Setting of the glue occurs with cooling and drying, so the working time is very short, on the order of minutes, to stick the parts together and get full strength; by comparison, PVA glue might provide 20–30 minutes of working time.

-Furthermore, since the glue only works by microscopically stitching the wood fibers together, any gaps in the joint are not going to be successfully filled, and so the mating surface must be very smooth.
+Since rabbit-skin glue only works by microscopically stitching the wood fibers together, any gaps in a joint will not be filled, so the mating surfaces must be very smooth to achieve successful adhesion.